 It’s like addiction, making these heads of The Wall Heads series.
 There was no plan for this one, just a blurred vision that changed a few times during the build.
-It’s got its name because it looks like a flute and it uses colours of a clown’s make-up.
-I started with drilling holes, eyes were first, then the finger holes and next the mounting holes at the back.
+It’s got its name because it looks like a flute and it uses the colours of a clown’s make-up.
+I started with drilling holes, the eyes were first, then the finger holes and lastly the mounting holes at the back.
 Each group of holes was drilled with a different bit – 30, 15 and 25 mm.

 Once I finished with the drill I pulled out my circular saw and cut off the ends, using just a couple of f-clamps and a speed square.
 I also used a block plane to prepare the end grain for painting.

 It’s different when I use spray paint and then sand what shouldn’t be covered by paint.
 Paint applied with a brush is a completely different story.
-Thickness and the total amount applied may differ.
+The thickness and the total amount applied may differ.
 I should have expected that it’d soak into the end grain and leave patches.
 Now I know.
 Every cloud has a silver lining, I learned something and I can use it in the future.
 Moving on, I recreated the rounded edges with my router, did some light hand sanding and applied a coat of white paint using a roller.

 To be honest, I think it looked good if not better than planned; like a clown, or someone sick, infected, or someone wearing a mask.
-It’s art and it can’t be too simple to guess.
+It’s an art and it can’t be too simple to guess.
 Sometimes it may have multiple meanings.
 Either way, I only applied a single coat of each paint because I was going to finish it up in a different way.
-A single coat of paint was like primer in that application.
-To be more precise, those 2 paints are actually 2 in 1 types, paint and primer.
-When the paint dried I did light sanding and applied 2 coats of spray lacquer.
+A single coat of paint was like a primer in that application.
+To be more precise, those 2 paints are actually 2 in 1 type, paint and primer.
+When the paint dried I did a light sanding and applied 2 coats of spray lacquer.